jonnonz1/nz-statute-book/acts/public/2004/secondhand-dealers-and-pawnbrokers-act-2004.md

 (2) Any objection under subsection (1) (a Police objection) must set out the reasons for it and be made— (a) within 3 weeks of receiving a copy of the application, if the report under section 24(1) is provided by the Commissioner of Police; or
   (b) within 3 weeks of receiving a copy of the report under section 24(1), if that report is not provided by the Commissioner of Police.
-(3) The Commissioner of Police must send a copy of the Police objection, if any, to the applicant at the same time that it is sent to the Licensing Authority.
+(3) The Commissioner of Police must send a copy of the Police objection, if any, to the applicant at the same time that it is sent to a Licensing Authority.

 ### 26 What happens if Police object to applicant
-(1) An applicant who receives a copy of a Police objection may— (a) request a hearing in person before the Licensing Authority on whether to dismiss or uphold the objection, in which case the request must be—
+(1) An applicant who receives a copy of a Police objection may— (a) request a hearing in person before a Licensing Authority on whether to dismiss or uphold the objection, in which case the request must be—
     (i) in writing and accompanied by the prescribed fee (if any); and (ii) received by the Licensing Authority within 3 weeks of the date on which the notice of objection was sent; or (b) make written submissions to the Licensing Authority, in which case the submissions must be received by the Licensing Authority within 3 weeks of the date on which the notice of objection was sent.
 (2) If an applicant requests a hearing in person,—
-  (a) if the applicant is also disqualified from holding a certificate, the Licensing Authority may not hold a hearing on the Police objection until after he or she has made a decision under section 23 on whether to waive the disqualification; and
+  (a) if the applicant is also disqualified from holding a certificate, a Licensing Authority may not hold a hearing on the Police objection until after he or she has made a decision under section 23 on whether to waive the disqualification; and
-  (b) if the applicant is not disqualified from holding a certificate, the Licensing Authority must arrange a time and place for the hearing under section 27 and give the Commissioner of Police and the applicant at least 14 days’ written notice of it.
+  (b) if the applicant is not disqualified from holding a certificate, a Licensing Authority must arrange a time and place for the hearing under section 27 and give the Commissioner of Police and the applicant at least 14 days’ written notice of it.
 (3) If an applicant sends written submissions to the Licensing Authority, or if the Licensing Authority has not heard from the applicant within 3 weeks of the date on which the notice of objection was sent, the Licensing Authority must, on the basis of the written material before him or her, determine whether to uphold or dismiss the Police objection.

 ### 27 Hearing into Police objection
-(1) For the purpose of conducting a hearing into a Police objection, sections 4 to 12 of the Commissions of Inquiry Act 1908 apply with any necessary modifications as if the Licensing Authority were a Commission appointed under that Act and as if the hearing were an inquiry held under that Act.
+(1) For the purpose of conducting a hearing into a Police objection, sections 4 to 12 of the Commissions of Inquiry Act 1908 apply with any necessary modifications as if a Licensing Authority were a Commission appointed under that Act and as if the hearing were an inquiry held under that Act.
-(2) Without limiting subsection (1), at a hearing before the Licensing Authority,— (a) the Commissioner of Police may be represented by any constable or by counsel; and (b) the applicant may appear in person or be represented by counsel, or both.
+(2) Without limiting subsection (1), at a hearing before a Licensing Authority,— (a) the Commissioner of Police may be represented by any constable or by counsel; and (b) the applicant may appear in person or be represented by counsel, or both.
-(3) At the conclusion of the hearing, the Licensing Authority must determine whether to uphold or dismiss the Police objection.
+(3) At the conclusion of the hearing, a Licensing Authority must determine whether to uphold or dismiss the Police objection.

 ### 28 Eligibility for, and issue of, certificate
 (1) A person is eligible to hold a certificate if—
   (a) the person is not disqualified under section 22 from holding a certificate or, if disqualified, the disqualification has been waived under section 23; and
-  (b) either no Police objection has been raised under section 25 in relation to the person, or, if an objection has been raised, the Licensing Authority has dismissed the objection under section 26(3) or section 27(3).
+  (b) either no Police objection has been raised under section 25 in relation to the person, or, if an objection has been raised, a Licensing Authority has dismissed the objection under section 26(3) or section 27(3).
-(2) The Licensing Authority must issue a certificate to an applicant if— (a) the applicant is eligible to be issued with a certificate; and (b) the application complies with the requirements in section 21(1).
+(2) A Licensing Authority must issue a certificate to an applicant if— (a) the applicant is eligible to be issued with a certificate; and (b) the application complies with the requirements in section 21(1).
-(3) If the Licensing Authority refuses an application, he or she must notify the applicant in writing, and give reasons for the refusal.
+(3) If a Licensing Authority refuses an application, he or she must notify the applicant in writing, and give reasons for the refusal.

 ### 29 Complaints by Police about certificate holders, licence holders, and persons concerned in management of company
-(1) The Commissioner of Police may, at any time, make a complaint to the Licensing Authority about— (a) a certificate holder; or
+(1) The Commissioner of Police may, at any time, make a complaint to a Licensing Authority about— (a) a certificate holder; or
   (b) a licence holder; or
   (c) a person who is concerned in the management of a company that is a licence holder.
-(2) The Licensing Authority must send a copy of any complaint received to the person concerned, and sections 26 and 27 apply as if the complaint were a Police objection made under section 25.
+(2) A Licensing Authority must send a copy of any complaint received to the person concerned, and sections 26 and 27 apply as if the complaint were a Police objection made under section 25.
 (3) If the Licensing Authority upholds the complaint, he or she must,— (a) in the case of a certificate holder, cancel the certificate:
   (b) in the case of a licence holder, cancel the licence: